security-union/videocall-rs/videocall-client/README.md

 In addition to its use by Rust UI apps (e.g. via yew), it is intended that this crate be compiled to npm module that could be called from javascript, e.g. in an electron app.

+Currently, only the Chrome browser is supported, due to some of the Web APIs that are used.

 **NOTE:** This initial version is a slightly frankenstein result of piecemeal refactoring bits from the original app and stitching them together.
 It could use cleaning up both the API the